Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 2. The facilitator talks through each note in turn
 3. The facilitator creates a summary note that captures the agreement and divergence of the team's contributions
 4. The facilitator asks for any further thoughts from the team and adds to the summary if necessary

+---

+# Success Analysis

-5. The facilitator then leads an analysis of the summary to firm up what an **ambitious** view of success looks like and resolve any disagreements.
+1. The facilitator then leads an analysis of the summary to firm up what an **ambitious** view of success looks like and resolve any disagreements.
 6. The next step is to make sure that we know when we have achieved success, is it **measureable**?
 The following questions can be used as a start point -

     - What objective measures can we use to confirm that we have achieved success?